Armani-T/Caesium/README.md

 True
 ```

-#### Assignment
+### Assignment

-You can assign a name to a value by putting a valid identifier on the left,then a `=` and finally an expression.
-A valid identifier is any string of Unicode text that is not a keyword and that has no whitespace characters within.
-Assignments can be chained together or nested within an expression.
+You can assign a name to a value by putting a valid identifier on the left, then a `=` and any valid expression.
+A valid identifier is any string of Unicode text that is neither a keyword nor does it contain whitespace.
+Assignments can be chained together to define more than one variable at once.
+Since assignments are expressions, they can be nested within larger expressions.

 ```
 Cs> foo = True